 Source: Freire, P, Pedagogy of the Oppressed, page 52-53

 You see that as soon as some phrases are switched and made relevant to my current context, it suddenly becomes enlightening to this placement.
-Freire harks that by surrending the authority status during dialogue (specifically educational, but in this sense convival and conversation 'art' based), it allows for a cognitive 'object' to emerge and be the thing that mediates teaching and transformation.
+Freire harks that by surrendering the authority status during dialogue (specifically educational, but in this sense convivial and conversation 'art' based), it allows for a cognitive 'object' to emerge and be the thing that mediates teaching and transformation.
 I see these mini experiments to be said object, working side by side as collaborators to pick apart the object (whether it be spoken word chats or letters) to investigate its transformative and calming effects, liberating our practices from purely surface based, to something much deeper and engaging.

 Adapting verbal conversation into online format.

 As a direct response to the questions raised in the extracts I found interesting in Conversation Pieces, I decided to recentre my practice into the discursive realm through virtual meeting rooms.